 “Stop whistling, Clemens.
-Only laborers whistle,” my great friend and teacher C used to say.
-C was Austrian, and like many citizens from that cutlet-shaped country, leaned towards eccentricity.
-Highly sympathetic, but thank you for the advice.
-Meanwhile I am glad I listened to most of C‘s suggestions, but ignored this particular one.
+Only laborers whistle,” my friend and teacher C. used to say.
+C. was Austrian, and like many citizens from that cutlet-shaped country, leaned towards the eccentric.
+Well-meant advice for sure; but thank you, no thanks.
+I am glad I ignored this particular bit of wisdom.

-Many years later I had an eye opening experience with music.
-As a birthday present, my wife gave me a weekend-long harmonica training.
-A crash course with a professional harmonica teacher, Dale King.
-At the end of which I walked from the experience with the rewarding conclusion that I would never be able to play ANY musical instrument.
-Except for a CD player or smartphone, my limbs, fingers and lungs are unable to extract any melodious or rhythmic sound from any instrument.
-Problem solved.
+Many years later I had an eye-opening experience with music.
+As a birthday present, my wife gifted me a voucher for a harmonica course.
+A workshop with a professional harmonica teacher, Dale King.
+The man did a terrific job; the majority of participants left the course with a happy smile, a harmonica, and a future in the music industry.
+Some have become rich and famous and are touring the stages of the world.
+I walked out with the sobering realization that I would never be able to play ANY instrument.
+Except for a CD player or smartphone, my lips, limbs, and lungs are obviously unable to extract any melodious or rhythmic sound from any instrument.

-There is some truth in the statement that everybody can and should sing, but being modest for once, I admit that my singing capabilities are limited.
+There is some truth in the statement that everybody can and should sing, but I have to admit that my singing capabilities are limited.

-But I can whistle.
-The tunes that Yehudi Menuhin squeezed from his Stradivari after long years of tortuous practice, effortlessly leave my two lips with no practice at all.
+But… I can whistle.
+The tunes that Yehudi Menuhin squeezed from his Stradivari after long years of torturous practice, leave my two lips effortlessly, with no practice at all.

 Whistling – it truly seems to be a secret art.
-I couldn’t find any article or reference about the effect of whistling on well-being, physical health, war and peace, the economy or whatsoever.
-There are no lists of famous Hollywood actors, historical figures or politicians that indulged in this activity.
-Did George Washington, Caligula, Margaret Tatcher or Jennifer Anniston ever whistle?
-The history books remain stumm.
+I couldn’t find any article or reference about the effects of whistling on well-being, physical health, war and peace, the economy, or whatsoever.
+There are no lists of famous Hollywood actors, historical figures, or politicians that indulged in this activity.
+Did any of the famous Georges (Washington, Clooney, Orwell, Carlin or Bush) ever whistle?
+The history books stay stumm on the subject.

-But I LOVE it.
+But I LOVE whistling.
 In fact, I will now render Puccini’s Madame Butterfly.
-Beats my vocal version by a length.
+My interpretation is funky, happy and you won’t be able to keep your feet still.
+It beats my vocal version by a length.

 Read more here: http://clemenssuter.com/books